-- When adding wood, always open the glass door carefully to prevent smoke escaping - Never add wood, while the fire is burning nicely
+- When adding wood, always open the glass door carefully to prevent smoke escaping.
+Keep the door closed during the whole combustion phase - Never add wood, while the fire is burning nicely

 WARNING ABOUT OVER-FIRING

 If the stove is continiously fired with larger amounts of wood than recommended and/or receives too much air, this can cause a heavy heat development liable to damage both stove and the surrounding walls.
 We therefore recommend that you always observe the max. recommended amount of fuel (See under "Technical Data").